 Have you discovered one of the best kept secrets in Spartanburg - The SCC Arboretum?
-SCC's central campus (I-85 and New Cut Road) in Spartanburg is one of five recognized arboretums in our county.
+SCC Giles Campus (I-85 and New Cut Road) in Spartanburg is one of five recognized arboretums in our county.
 The SCC Arboretum's mission is to provide an ongoing display of unique gardens, trees and plants, and horticulture environment that is used for educating former, current and future horticulture students as well as the regional horticulture industry and community members to the diversity of hardy plants for our Piedmont region and southeast.

 George & Sissy Stone International Peace Garden